For the most part, a (now) unfashionable collection of cul-de-sacs located on the south-western side of Penge

 Also in 1865 the Anglican church of St Paul’s was built on Hamlet Road, in the locality then sometimes known as Upper Penge.
 In his Guide to English Parish Churches, John Betjeman called its architecture “very mad Gothic” – and had nothing further to say on the subject.
 The church survived for just over a century before being knocked down (despite protests) and replaced by the present St Paul’s, which has a “lofty octagonal worship area.”

-The tea gardens closed in 1868 and the Anerley Arms was later rebuilt.
+The tea gardens closed in 1868 and the Anerley Arms was later rebuilt, as shown in the photo above.
 The Anerley Lodge estate was sold off in two phases after William Sanderson’s death in 1871.

 Holy Trinity church opened in 1872 on the corner of Croydon and Anerley Roads.
 It was bombed out in the Second World War and replaced by flats.